SpinLock

 ret == 0,

-An example to show the doc generation with #[verus_spec] ghost parameters.
-It will be removed after the doc generation function is merged.
+Note: This is NOT an OSTD API.
+It is only an example to show the doc generation output with the #[verus_spec] macro.
+It will be removed after our PR about #[verus_spec] doc generation is merged into Verus mainline.

 Auto Trait Implementations§